toddproject/todd/docs/testlets.rst

 * bandwidth
 * ping

-You can, of course, build your own testlet (provided it follows the standard defined on this page) and refer to it by it's filename.
+If you don't want to use any of the built-in testlets, you can, of course, build your own testlet (provided it follows the standard defined on this page) and refer to it by it's filename.

 Check Mode
 ----------